roboticsoutreach/worksheets/docs/programming.md

 }
 ```

-Note: just like with variables, you have to define the data type methods return, in the case of the `main` method this is an int.
+Note: the main function returns an int, generally zero if everything works correctly.

 ### Loops